sensu/sensu-docs/content/plugins/1.0/faq.md

 The repos are named based up the application, product, or function they are associated with.
 This means that if you use apache, you need only install the *sensu-plugins-apache* gem or clone the repo.
 When it comes to handlers and mutators the same convention was used so that in the future if a check is added the repo name won't change.  *Sensu-plugins-pagerduty* is a great example, it may only contain handlers at this time but if in the future we want to add a check of an endpoint we don't need to do anything more than bump the version and update the docs.

-Besides having a standard naming convention makes automation and deployment tools very happy and we all use them right?
+Besides, having a standard naming convention makes automation and deployment tools very happy and we all use them, right?

 ### How do I know what a repo contains?